 My last piece dealt with the pursuit of information putting ever-increasing claims on what little time encompasses the span of our lives.
 It is easy to envision a time, if it’s not already here, where the amount of information available to an individual easily exceeds their ability to even look at it, let alone absorb useful amounts of it.
 And I’m not even talking technical stuff.

 Some say immortality is the eventual progression of what we are discovering today, but others dispute it.
 Some take a different approach and suggest one day we will be able to “store” ourselves in hardware; a computer, if you will.
-We might even live in a virtual world while machines tent to the support infrastructure in the real world.
+We might even live in a virtual world while machines maintain the infrastructure in the real world.
 Virtual immortality, if you will.

-Stuff of science fiction, fantasy, and speculation dating back to earliest recorded history.
-With that in mind I decided to examine the various versions of immortality we have been exposed to throughout the years.
+It’s the stuff of science fiction, fantasy, and speculation dating back to earliest recorded history.
+With that in mind, I decided to examine the various versions of immortality we have been exposed to throughout the years.